mrnibo/e-commerce-app-nextjs/README.md

 # Next.js eCommerce Website Template

-A modern, responsive eCommerce template built with Next.js.
+A modern eCommerce template built with Next.js.
 This template is designed to help businesses quickly set up a fully functional online store with features like product listings, categories, and customizable components.

 ## Screenshots